Veech fibrations: Introduction

 \subsection{About the proofs}

-In the algebraically primitive case the map $\rho:\Aff^+(X,\omega) \rightarrow \Sp(H_1(X;\Z))$ is completely understood.
-In principle one could use strong approximation (see, e.g., Matthews--Vaserstein--Weisfeiler \cite{Matthews_Vaserstein_Weisfeiler}) to compute $\Im(\rho_p)$ for all but finitely many primes.
-However, it is not clear how to determine the exceptional primes.
-Our main technical result is an \emph{effective} criterion on $p$ that lets us determine $\Im(\rho_p)$.
+For any Veech surface $(X,\omega)$, there is a \emph{holonomy homomorphism} $\hol:H_1(X,\Z) \rightarrow \R^2$ given by integrating the $1$-form $\omega$.
+In the algebraically primitive case, this map is an embedding, which makes it tractable to compute the action $\rho:\Aff^+(X,\omega) \rightarrow \Aut(H_1(X;\Z))$.
+In principle, one could use ``strong approximation'' (see, for example, Matthews--Vaserstein--Weisfeiler \cite{Matthews_Vaserstein_Weisfeiler}) to compute the image of the map $\rho_p:\Aff^+(X,\omega) \rightarrow \Aut(H_1(X;\F_p))$ for all but finitely many primes, but it is not clear how to explicitly determine the exceptional primes.
+Our main technical result is an \emph{effective} criterion on a prime $p$ that allows us to determine the image of $\rho_p$.